 After that, students can choose to take the remainder of the Core Curriculum courses at any time.
 These requirements include:

-Academics are not everything, though.
+While good grades are important for admission to Columbia, they are not everything.
 The admissions board will look at your application components, including the college essays, activities section, and supplemental documents, to better understand your academic preparation and what you can contribute to the school - both in and outside of the classroom and school.
 These application components also allow them to gain insight into your intellectual interests and the ways your expressions of curiosity and sense of community might translate to Columbia’s campus.

 Columbia gives future students the option of applying regularly or using the Early Decision plan.
 The Early Decision process is only recommended for students who are sure that Columbia is their top choice.
 Applicants who have chosen this process have to submit their application earlier, and they also hear back from the school before the other students.
 In exchange, you have to sign a formal agreement stating that if admitted to Columbia, you will be withdrawing all pending applications to other universities.
 This agreement is legally binding, and the only way students who can be released from it are those who cite financial reasons for not attending after consultation with Columbia's Financial Aid and Educational Financing department.

-In addition to the information above, Columbia also has a writing supplement section that students need to answer.
+In addition to the information above, Columbia also has a writing supplemental application section that students need to answer.
 It includes three list questions and three short-answer questions that we can call supplemental essays.
-For list questions, the school asks that applicants list individual items, separated by commas or semicolons.
-You do not need to number the items on the list, put them in a specific order, or provide explanatory text.
-It really just needs to be a simple list.

-Currently, these are the questions that students are required to answer:
+Currently, these are four questions that students are required to answer:

 These questions are subject to change from one year to another, but they are usually posted on the school’s website months before the applications are due, so you have enough time to work on your answers.
-We recommend giving yourself at least four weeks to work on them.
+We recommend giving yourself at least four weeks to work on them and to look at successful examples when preparing your own.
 If you’re not sure how to write a college essay, you should definitely consider investing in the services of a college essay advisor because it’s an essential component of your application.

 Looking for more on college essays?
 This video is for you: